ceterisp/check-link/README.md

 Command-Line Interface (CLI) application to check if a web link is active or broken.

+## How to run the application in Linux shell

+- Linux distribution users can download the application from the [latest release](https://github.com/abuZayed15/check-link/releases/tag/v1.0.1).
+- Once downloaded, simply use the application by running `./CheckLinkCLI2` followed the path to your file that stores the web links.
+For ease, simply move to the current directory where application is downloaded.
+- If the passed file or file path is a directory, the application will read all the files in this directory.
+- The application will then parse through all the links in the file and return the http status codes to the cli.

 ## How to run the application in Powershell/CMD

-- Download the executable file [CheckLinkCLI2.exe](https://github.com/abuZayed15/check-link/releases/download/0.1/CheckLinkCLI2.exe) in any local folder of your choice
+- Windows users can download the application from the [latest release](https://github.com/abuZayed15/check-link/releases/tag/v1.0.0) in any local folder of your choice.
-- Open Powershell or cmd.exe and navigate to the file path where executable is downloaded
+- Open Powershell or cmd.exe and navigate to the directory where executable is downloaded.
-- Simply type `.\CheckLinkCLI2.exe` + the absolute path to your .txt or .html file
+- To run the application simply type `.\CheckLinkCLI2.exe` + the path to your .txt or .html file.
 - If the passed file or file path is a directory, the application will read all the files in this directory
 - The application will then parse through all the links in the file and return the http status codes to the cli